palahmd/drl_mi_quadcopter/README.md

 to run the PPO-agent in

 ## Folder Structure
-* **raisim**: C++ version of the quadcopter simulation, controlled by a PID-controller.
+* **raisim**: C++ version of the quadcopter simulation, controlled by a PID controller.
 Building it with cmake will add an executable to run the simulation.
 * **raisimGym**: DRL training environment and scripts for automated training
   * **agents**: Pre-trained agents.
-  * **algorithms**: Code library containing the Neural Network module and the DAgger, PPO and PID-controller algorithms
+  * **algorithms**: Code library containing the Neural Network module and the DAgger, PPO and PID controller algorithms
   * **environments**: Different training and testing environments.
 The Environment.hpp file contains the simulation of the robot and the task setup.
-In some environments, it also contains the PID-controller which provides a control feedback in the training phase
+In some environments, it also contains the PID controller which provides a control feedback in the training phase
   * **helper**: an enironment helper for some additional functions.
   * **scripts**: Setup, training and testing scripts.
 The running and testing scripts show how to run the respective scripts with and without a pre-trained neural network model.
 * **raisimPy**: The python version of the quadcopter simulation.
 It solely launches the quadcopter.
 * **rsc**: contains the urdf model of the quadcopter and the activation key.